wasay123q/week-3-task/README.md

 - 🎯 **Visual Priority Indicators** - Red dots for high priority tasks
 - 📊 **Task Statistics** - Easy filtering for different task states

-## Screenshots

-*Screenshots will be added after the app is running*

 ## Tech Stack